panrg/meeting-materials/charter.md

 Meetings: The PAN(P)RG intends to meet at each IETF meeting until a determination is made whether or not to charter it.
-Afterward, the RG intends to meet at 2-3 IETF meetings per year, and up to one workshop colocated with a related academic conference per year.
+Afterward, the RG intends to meet at 1-3 IETF meetings per year, and hold one workshop per year, colocated with a related academic conference.